 - The location for youth leader field experiences varies based on project hosts.

-- Volunteers must be able to transport themselves to assigned schools, community event, and field experience sites.
+You must have your own transportation to assigned schools, community events, or field experience sites.

 For more information contact May Vang, Bird by Bird Program Lead, Ecological and Water Resources/Nongame Wildlife Program at [email protected] or 651-259 – 5156.